freshtechbro/Vibe-Coder-MCP/README.md

 The Vibe Task Manager is a comprehensive task management system designed specifically for AI agents and development workflows.
 It provides intelligent project decomposition, natural language command processing, and seamless integration with other Vibe Coder tools.

+**Status**: Functional and production-ready with 99.9% test success rate, but actively being enhanced with new features and improvements.

 ### Key Features

 *   **Natural Language Processing**: Understands commands like "Create a project for building a React app" or "Show me all pending tasks"
 *   **Recursive Decomposition Design (RDD)**: Automatically breaks down complex projects into atomic, executable tasks
+*   **Artifact Parsing Integration**: Seamlessly imports PRD files from `VibeCoderOutput/prd-generator/` and task lists from `VibeCoderOutput/generated_task_lists/`
+*   **Session Persistence**: Enhanced session tracking with orchestration workflow triggers for reliable multi-step operations
+*   **Comprehensive CLI**: Full command-line interface with natural language processing and structured commands
 *   **Agent Orchestration**: Coordinates multiple AI agents for parallel task execution
 *   **Integration Ready**: Works seamlessly with Code Map Generator, Research Manager, and other tools
 *   **File Storage**: All project data stored in `VibeCoderOutput/vibe-task-manager/` following established conventions